Xilinx/SDSoC-Tutorials/getting-started-tutorial/lab-1-introduction-to-the-sdsoc-development-environment.md

 <summary><strong>Step 3: Building a Design with Hardware Accelerators</strong></summary>

-  To build a project and generate an executable, bitstream, and SD Card boot png:
+  To build a project and generate an executable, bitstream, and SD Card boot image:

   1. Right-click **lab1** in the Project Explorer and select Build Project from the context menu that appears.